[ Gallery Entrance][ Biography][ Classes][ Links][Art Events]

 Screen Prints

-Screening is a method of print-making where a stencil is designed and applied to a polyester screen, and then ink or paint is squeegeed across the screen to apply color onto the paper below the screen.
+Screening is a method of print-making where a stencil is designed and applied to a screen, and then ink or paint is squeegeed across the screen to apply color onto the paper below the screen.
 A print can be developed using one or many stencils and colors.

 Sizes are in inches.
 Click on image to see larger size.